Letter of explanation: Why it’s important and how to write one

 If you still met your financial obligations during this time, note that information, too.

-Remember that an explanation letter is ultimately a tool that helps demonstrate you’re a qualified buyer.
+Remember that an explanation letter is a tool that helps demonstrate you’re a qualified buyer.
 By addressing any worries about your financial history, you can increase your chances of getting approved for a mortgage and start hunting for your new home sooner.

-Take the first step in getting a mortgage.
+Take the first step toward the right mortgage

 Letters of explanation are a common part of the mortgage application process.
 Make sure your letter of explanation includes: